Construction spending in the U.S. rose in April for a second month, helped by a surge in housing.

 The 0.3 percent gain followed a matching increase in March that was revised higher than previously estimated, Commerce Department figures showed today in Washington.
 The median estimate of economists surveyed by Bloomberg News called for a 0.4 percent rise.

-Cheaper properties and low borrowing costs are lifting orders at homebuilders like Toll Brothers Inc. (TOL), a sign the industry that helped trigger the recession is improving.
+Cheaper properties and low borrowing costs are lifting orders at homebuilders like Toll Brothers Inc. (TOL:US), a sign the industry that helped trigger the recession is improving.
 At the same time, foreclosures remain a restraint on housing, and commercial construction is unlikely to pick up until growth accelerates.

 “There’s a modest uptick in demand” for homes, Michael Gapen, a senior U.S. economist at Barclays Plc in New York, said before the report.
 “The housing recovery should broaden out this year.
 We’re coming off the bottom.”